-Given the move to more rigorous academic goals and standards for all students and the "wide range of student differences" in classrooms, curriculum must continue
+Given the rigorous academic goals for all students and the "wide range of student differences" in classrooms, curriculum must continue

 - "Helping educators focus on critical knowledge and skills. - Enhancing the coherence and continuity of instruction . . . - Addressing the soft bigotry associated with lower expectations for poor and minority students" (Voltz, Sims, & Nelson, 2010, p. xii).